HoldTheWorld/LeiniIn/README.md

 # LeiniIn
 Find Lenin in your city!

+App uses Yandex Map & OpenTripMap APIs.
-You can start the project if you have OpenTripMap and YandexMap API keys or look at short gif review
+Use 'npm start' to run this app or look at short gif for review.